-Cocoon House embraced with rain, wind and sunlight
+Cocoon House embraced with rain, wind, and daylight

-Cocoon House is an amazing renovation of old building in Vietnam.
+Cocoon House is an amazing renovation of old buildings in Vietnam.
 This building was renovated by Landmak Architecture in 2016.
-Since there are some regulation to renovate old house.
-The architects decided to add a kitchen block at the back with the roof as terrace for the master bedroom on the second floor.
+Because there are regulations about renovating old houses.
+The architects decided to add a kitchen block at the back with the roof as a terrace for the master bedroom on the second floor.
 The old balconies at both ends of the house were skinned with ventilation brick blocks.
-Inside this skin the space was left for rain, wind and sunlight to shine through.
+Inside this skin, space was left for rain, wind, and sunlight to shine through.
 The idea of a cocoon was born, where there is still access to nature, but filtered through the security factor.

-There are several ways to improve ventilation of buildings.
+There are several ways to improve the ventilation of buildings.
 Natural ventilation, Exhaust-only mechanical ventilation, Supply-only mechanical ventilation, Balanced ventilation, Balanced ventilation with heat recovery.
-Nature ventilation is one of basic way to introduce fresh and cool air without using air-conditioning or other types of mechanically driven devices.
+Nature ventilation is one of the basic ways to introduce fresh and cool air without using air-conditioning or other types of mechanically driven devices.
 Natural ventilation is created by the differences in the distribution of air pressures around a building.
 Air moves from areas of high pressure to areas of low pressure, with gravity and wind pressure affecting the airflow.
-Another term associated with natural ventilations is “passive cooling”.
+Another term associated with natural ventilation is “passive cooling.”
 The placement and control of doors and windows will alter natural ventilation patterns.

-5 simple ways to use natural ventilation for homes that are designed
+5 simple ways to use natural ventilation when designing a new home

-Cover pavements and surrounding grounds with grass or other low heat absorbing materials.
+Cover pavements and surrounding grounds with grass or other low heat-absorbing materials.
 By opting for grass, for example, the heat retained in the ground is very minimal.
-This greatly helps directing cool air inside your home or building.
+This will greatly help to direct cool air inside your home or building.

 Images © Daderot